 Large Scale Projects

 Cyprus’ hydrocarbons find has captured the attention of several global energy companies, such as Eni, Kogas and Total, who have all secured exploration licences.
-The country’s energy sphere saw yet another boost in November 2015, with British oil and gas company BG Group acquiring a 35% stake in Cyprus’ offshore Block 12.
-US-company Noble Energy made the world-class natural gas discovery in 2011, and so far has confirmed reserves of 4.54 trillion cubic feet (tcf) in just one of the 12 offshore blocks.
-Cyprus’ latest and third offshore licensing round in July 2016 attracted six bids, with international oil and gas players scambling to find more significant deposits in the East Mediterranean.
-The licencing round saw more bids from the existing companies in Cyprus as well as new entrants including ExxonMobil, Qatar Petroleum and Norway's Statoil.
-Further exploration is expected in 2016 and 2017, with oil deposit discoveries also a possibility.
-Cyprus’ aim of becoming a regional energy hub in the Eastern Mediterranean also opens up opportunities for more oil and gas related business, and for investors to use Cyprus as a base to service their clients in the region – following deepening cooperation with Egypt, Israel, Jordan, Lebanon, Greece and Italy.
-Another interesting prospect is the potential to develop a petrochemical industry in Cyprus.
+The country’s energy sphere saw yet another boost in January 2016, with British oil and gas company BG Group (now part of Shell) acquiring a 35% stake in Cyprus’ offshore Block 12.
+US-company Noble Energy made the world-class natural gas discovery in 2011, with estimated reserves of 4.54 trillion cubic feet (tcf) in just one of the 12 offshore blocks.
+Following the third offshore licensing round in 2016, the government is currently in negotiations with ExxonMobil and Qatar Petroleum for the much sought-after Block 10 (close to the recent giant Zohr find in Egyptian waters), while it is negotiating with Eni for Block 8 and with Eni and Total acting together for Block 6.
+Further exploration is expected in 2017.

 Renewed Confidence in Banking